-4. Results
+4 Results

-To test our proposed extension method, we extend the most well-known strategies used for ECOC coding: one-versus-all ECOC (one-vs-all), one-versus-one ECOC (one-vsone), and Dense random ECOC.
-We have chosen dense random coding because it is more robust than the sparse technique for the same number of columns [4].
-The decoding strategy for all mentioned techniques is the standard Euclidean distance because it shows the same behavior as the Hamming decoding but it also reduces the confusion due to the use of the zero values [10].
-The number of dichotomies considered for Dense random is based on $10 \times log_2 n$, where n is the number of classes for a given database.
-The decoding strategy for our ECOC-ONE extension is the weighted euclidean distance.
+To test our proposed extension method, we extend the most well-known strategies used for ECOC coding: one-versus-all ECOC (one-vs-all) and oneversus-one ECOC.
+The decoding strategy for all mentioned techniques is the standard Euclidean distance because it shows the same behavior as the Hamming decoding but it also reduces the confusion due to the use of the zero values [5].
+The decoding strategy for our ECOC-ONE extension is the Weighted Euclidean distance.
 The weak classifier used for all the experiments is Gentle Adaboost.
 Nevertheless, note that our technique is generic in the sense that it only uses the classification score.
 In this sense it is independent of the particular base classifier.
-All tests are calculated using ten-fold cross-validation and a two-tailed t-test with a 95% confidence interval.
+All tests are calculated using stratified tenfold cross-validation and a two-tailed t-test with a 95% confidence interval.
 In order to test ECOC-ONE coding extension, we have used a set of very well-known databases from UCI repository.
-The description of each database is shown in table 2.

-To test our extension technique, we have extended the three commented coding strategies embedding 3 new dichotomies for all cases.
-The new 3 dichotomies embedded by dense random maximize the hamming distance between matrix rows.
-The results of extending one-versus-all, Dense random, and one-versus-one matrices in 5 UCI databases are shown in tables 3, 4 and 4 respectively.
+To test our extension technique, we have extended the two commented coding strategies embedding 3 new dichotomies for all cases.
+The results of extending one-versus-all, and one-versus-one matrices in 5 UCI databases are shown in tables 2 and ?? respectively.
 For each case we show the hit obtained and the number of dichotomies used for that experiment (#D).
 One can observe that adding just 3 extra dichotomies the accuracy increase considerably in comparison with the initial coding length.
-Besides, our problem-dependent ECOC-ONE coding extension
+Besides, our problemdependent ECOC-ONE coding extension outperform in all cases the Dense extension strategy due to the problem-dependent optimal selection of the extra dichotomies.
+One can observe that the confidence rates for our proposed technique is comparable and decreased in most cases in comparison with the results obtained by the dense extension strategy.